gulam101/Madlibs-game/README.md

 ### Improvements:

 Like I said before, if I would make improvements to this project then I would create a new console app that would allow the user to create their own story.
-I would also give them differnet options and unique settings to change the experience each time.
+I would also give them different options and unique settings to change the experience each time.

 ### Constraints: